JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/syntax_highlighter_and_color_settings_page.md

 ## Define a Syntax Highlighter

 The [`SimpleSyntaxHighlighter`](%gh-sdk-samples%/simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleSyntaxHighlighter.java) class extends [`SyntaxHighlighterBase`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/fileTypes/SyntaxHighlighterBase.java).
-As recommended in [Color Scheme Management](color_scheme_management.md#text-attribute-key-dependency), the Simple Language highlighting text attributes are specified as a dependency on one of standard Intellij Platform keys.
+As recommended in [Color Scheme Management](color_scheme_management.md#text-attribute-key-dependency), the Simple Language highlighting text attributes are specified as a dependency on one of standard IntelliJ Platform keys.
 For the Simple Language, define only one scheme.

 ```java